- I am a student with a non-computer science background. How do programs at CDS fit me?

 - I have been called for interview at CDS for a particular date, but I have a clash in my schedule, can I reschedule my interview?

-Yes and No. Yes, in case the dates you are looking for falls within the interview schedule week (for research admissions, it is May fourth week).
-No, in case, it is beyond and before these dates.
-No also for M.Tech.
-(Computational and Data Science), as there is a written test and it is conducted at IISc in a particular time slot common to all.
+Yes and No. Yes, in case the dates you are looking for falls within the interview schedule week for research admissions, i.e., for MTech (research)/PhD, it is May fourth week, May 21-25, 2018.
+For attending interviews on any other date (other than the allotted date) with the same reporting time, you do not require permission.
+NO, in case, it is beyond and before these dates.
+NO for M.Tech.
+Course program (Computational and Data Science), as there is a written test (14th May 2018) and it is conducted at IISc in a particular time slot common to all.